grasmash/distro-guide/determine_a_feature_set.md

 # Determine a feature set

-The first step is to discover and define the set of features that your distribution will provide.
+After you've gathered and documented the distribution requirements, you must translate those requirements into a set of features.

+Let's briefly review what is meant by "feature".
+In agile terminology, a feature is a distinct element of functionality that meets a requirement.
+For instance, you may have documented the following requirement: "The distribution must provide a Press Room that displays all press releases on the website."
+You likely will have documented additional requirements of that feature that will later be expressed as user stories.
+E.g., "As a public user, I should be able to comment on a press release".
+Note that we have not expressed any implementation details at this stage.

 Consider the following questions for each feature:

 * Will this feature be used widely across many sites?
 * Can this feature be easily toggled on and off?